gzuidhof/GConsole/README.md

 ##Usage
 ###Setup

-* Download this repository , put the GConsole folder somewhere in your project.
+* Download this repository, put the GConsole folder somewhere in your project.
+* Pop a GConsole script on any (enabled) GameObject in your scene (or drop in the provided prefab).

 * Download a frontend, such as the [NGUI front-end](https://github.com/Rahazan/GConsoleNGUI).
-* Pop a GConsole script on any (enabled) GameObject in your scene (or drop in the provided prefab).
 * *(If using NGUI frontend)* Put the GConsolePanel prefab in your NGUI hierarchy (somewhere under the camera).
 There is a script attached that enables/disables (shows and hides) the UI on button down (P by default).